-On November 8, 2017, our Board of Directors, authorized a stock repurchase program permitting repurchases of our outstanding shares not to exceed \$650 million in the aggregate, subject to any restrictions specified in the Credit Agreement and/or Indentures governing the existing Notes.
+On November 8, 2017, the Company's Board of Directors, authorized a stock repurchase program permitting repurchases of our outstanding shares not to exceed \$650 million in the aggregate (the "\$650 million stock repurchase program"), subject to any restrictions specified in the Credit Agreement and/or Indentures governing the existing Notes.
+This plan was effective through January 26, 2022.